ThisShard/NikonPictureControls/README.md

 # NikonPictureControls
-Picture controls for Nikon cameras
+Picture controls for NX studio or Nikon cameras